-Another key part of unlocking better healthcare is reducing the amount of time that staff, particularly clinicians, spend on administrative duties, as opposed to spending time on the front line with patients.
+Another key part of unlocking better healthcare is reducing the amount of time that staff, particularly clinicians, spend on administrative duties, as opposed to spending time on the frontline with patients.
 To overcome this and enable healthcare staff to focus on patients – rather than administrative duties – intelligent automation should be a key consideration across an ICS.

 Through intelligent automation for health, the workforce would see a reduction in routine tasks and admin that would enable staff to spend the time they gain back on patient care.
 For example, acute trusts can make a savings time of a total of 99.8% in screening diabetes patients.
-The power of automation is clear in this context; however, many organisations are at a loss around how to implement it, and how this can be done quickly without interrupting existing systems.
+The power of automation is clear in this context; however, many organisations are at a loss on how to implement it, and how this can be done quickly without interrupting existing systems.
 By combining tools such as robotic process automation (RPA) with low-code, organisations such as the NHS can turbocharge development.
 Thanks to the iterative design of low-code, which requires minimal intervention from IT or highly skilled coding professionals, apps can be built up to ten times faster than traditional methods used to automate manual processes.

 Whilst this is certainly good news for the patient experience, automation of this nature also brings huge benefits to the people at the coal face – the healthcare workers.
-Facing these pressures day in day out, many frontline employees are rapidly experiencing burnout.
+Facing these pressures day in and day out, many frontline employees are rapidly experiencing burnout.
 In addition to staff wellbeing, burnout can have a devastating impact on patient care.
-According to written evidence from the Royal College of Nursing following meta-analysis of 21 studies, ‘burnout was linked to a decline in patient safety and outcomes, and an increase in patient dissatisfaction and complaints’ – making it extremely important to tackle head on.
+According to written evidence from the Royal College of Nursing following meta-analysis of 21 studies, “burnout was linked to a decline in patient safety and outcomes, and an increase in patient dissatisfaction and complaints” – making it extremely important to tackle head on.
 Technology that can alleviate the burden on human workers will be pivotal in the months ahead to ensure the health of the nation is prioritised.